berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static groupingByBool(SObjectField keyField, SObjectField valueField)`

-Returns a `SObjectCollector` that performs grouping operation according to `keyField` and `valueField`. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p>
+Returns a `SObjectCollector` that performs grouping operation according to `keyField` and `valueField`. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|